Summary

 After playing the video, give students time to complete their responses.

-When they’re finished, create a Driving Question Board by having students share out the questions that they identified for item 6 in their handouts.
-Document the questions on butcher paper, on a giant sticky note, or in a Google Doc.
+When they’re finished, have students share out the questions that they identified for item 6 in their handouts and record them on the Driving Question Board.
 Save these questions and inform students that you will revisit them later (during the Extend portion of the lesson).

 Explore